xquintana/DumpReport/README.md

 ## Requirements

 * Windows 7 or above.
-* .Net framework v4.5 or above.
+* .Net Framework v4.5 or above.
 * WinDBG or CDB debugger.
-It can be installed from the component 'Debugging Tools for Windows' of the Windows SDK.
-Tested with version 10.
+It can be installed by selecting '_Debugging Tools for Windows_' from the Windows SDK installer dialog.

+Tested with debugger versions 10.0.16299.91, 10.0.17134.12 and 10.0.22000.194.

 ## Optional debugger extensions

-When debugging 32-bit managed dumps, it is recommended to install the _soswow64_ extension from [here](https://github.com/poizan42/soswow64).
+When debugging 32-bit managed dumps captured in a x64 host, it is recommended to install the _soswow64_ extension from [here](https://github.com/poizan42/soswow64).
 Copy _soswow64.dll_ into the _winxp_ subfolder of the x86 version of the debugger.
+NOTE: This extension seems to have stopped working properly at least from version 10.0.19041.685.

 ## Download